 Guest posting is mainly used for SEO nowadays because it’s a great way to get some links to your website, but sometimes it can bring in some really nice trickles of traffic if used correctly.

 Perhaps the biggest benefit of guest posting is interacting with other bloggers and website owners.
 You can make friends and share successes all while increasing the authority of your blog through links.

 There are hundreds and hundreds of micro-niches with people talking about birding, 4x4ing or fishing.
 If you can offer value to readers on these forums, you can funnel them to your blog.

 Don’t be spammy though, no one likes spammers.

-Influencers are people who are the authorities in their respective industry.
-These were maybe people who were in newspapers, magazines or on the TV, but nowadays anyone can become an influencer.
+Influencers are people who are the authorities in their respective industries.
+These were maybe people who were in newspapers, magazines, or on the TV, but nowadays anyone can become an influencer.

 Yes, even you.